TrisDing/algorithm010/Week02/NOTE.md

 Hash Table
 ----------

-> A hash table is a data structure used to store keys, optionally, with corresponding values.
+> A hash table is a data structure used to store vals, optionally, with corresponding values.

 - A mapping object maps hashable values to arbitrary objects.
 Mappings are mutable objects.
 The only standard mapping type in python is Dictionary.
-- A dictionary’s keys are almost arbitrary values.
-Values that are not hashable (like lists, dictionaries or other mutable types) may not be used as keys.
+- A dictionary’s vals are almost arbitrary values.
+Values that are not hashable (like lists, dictionaries or other mutable types) may not be used as vals.
-- Dictionaries can be created by placing a comma-separated list of key: value pairs within braces or by the dict() constructor.
+- Dictionaries can be created by placing a comma-separated list of val: value pairs within braces or by the dict() constructor.
 - A set is an unordered collection with no duplicate elements.
 Curly braces or the set() function can be used to create sets. (empty set must use set())

 | Operation  | Time Complexity |